qixils/NeoForgeAP/README.md

 # Minecraft Neoforge Randomizer Setup Guide
-Original (Forge) Implementation by KonoTyran
+Original (Forge) Implementation by KonoTyran.

-NeoForge Rewrite by qixils (Lexi), coehlrich
+NeoForge Rewrite by qixils (Lexi), coehlrich.
 ## THIS PROJECT IS IN ALPHA.
 DO NOT USE AT THIS TIME

 Todo: